Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/deployment/kong-enterprise.md

 `ingress-kong` pod is up and running, you should be able to log into the Kong Manager UI.

-As you follow along with other guides on how to use your newly deployed the {{site.kic_product_name}}, you will be able to browse Kong Manager and see changes reflectded in the UI as Kong's configuration changes.
+As you follow along with other guides on how to use your newly deployed the {{site.kic_product_name}}, you will be able to browse Kong Manager and see changes reflected in the UI as Kong's configuration changes.

 ## Using Kong for Kubernetes with Kong Enterprise